shbedev/BRAlerts/README.md

 ## Setup
 ----------------
-Just download the BRAlerts.swift file and drag it into your Xcode project.
+- Download the BRAlerts.swift file and drag it into your Xcode project.

 ## Usage
 ----------------